haoxiuwang/nextjs/public/series/Secret_Garden/4/source.md

 “He likes to hear folk talk about him.

-An’ curious—bless me, there never was his like for curiosity an’ meddlin’.
+and curious—bless me, there never was his like for curiosity and meddling.

-He’s always comin’ to see what I’m plantin’.
+He’s always coming to see what I’m planting.

-He knows all th’ things Mester Craven never troubles hissel’ to find out.
+He knows all the things Mester Craven never troubles hissel’ to find out.

-He’s th’ head gardener, he is.”
+He’s the head gardener, he is.”

 The robin hopped about busily pecking the soil and now and then stopped and looked at them a little.